CuVantis Education Series

 What are the different types of IRA’s?

-Traditional IRA’s are available to anyone with earned income who is less than age 70 ½.
+Traditional IRA’s are available to anyone with earned income and, as of tax year 2020 and beyond, of any age.
 The earnings on traditional IRA’s are always tax-deferred and contributions may be tax-deductible based on your income.
 Upon distribution at retirement (after age 59 ½), all deductible contributions and earnings are subject to ordinary income tax.
 If taken before age 59 ½, a 10% penalty tax may apply.

 Roth IRA’s are available to those whose income falls below certain levels and the earnings are also tax-deferred.
 The difference is that contributions to a Roth IRA are never deductible for current tax-year purposes.
 Because you pay taxes on the contributions going in, qualified distributions from a Roth IRA are not taxable at the time of distribution making these an attractive way to generate tax-free income at retirement.